ibm-watson-data-lab/watson-ml-scoring-util-nodejs/README.md

 });
 ```

-## Running Locally
+## Setting up your Environment

+### Local Environment

-Create or modify your `.env` file to include the following:
+Create a `.env` file in the root of your project and add the following:

 ```
 WML_SERVICE_PATH=https://ibm-watson-ml.mybluemix.net